satyamjaysawal-web/Quiz-List/Python-Interview/Pandas/Pandas-Topics.md

 ---

-Here’s a comprehensive table listing various functions, methods, and concepts related to the Pandas library.
+## Pandas DataFrame :
 This includes the most commonly used features for data manipulation, analysis, and visualization.

 | **Category**                   | **Pandas Function/Method** | **Description**                                               |
 |--------------------------------|-----------------------------|---------------------------------------------------------------|